-This gas pack is factory configured for two stage gas heating operation with a two stage heating thermostat.
+This furnace is factory configured for two stage gas heating operation with a two stage heating thermostat.
 Connect the low voltage thermostat White & Brown wires to W1 & W2, between the unit low voltage terminal board and thermostat sub-base.
-See Figure 6.

 To operate with a single stage heat thermostat, only connect the low voltage thermostat White wire between W1 on the unit low voltage terminal board and thermostat sub-base.
-Reposition the automatic heat staging jumper located on the ignition control module from OFF to ON to set a 10 minute time delay before the gas furnace will automatically move to high heat operation.
+Reposition the automatic heat staging jumper located on the ignition control module from NONE to 5 or 10 for the desired delay in minutes before the gas furnace will automatically move to high heat operation.
+See Figure 11B (page 28).